Music Gateway

 SHARE:

 As musicians, our income tends to come from a variety of different streams.
 Gig fees, record sales (physical and digital) and royalties all make up slices of the larger pie.
 There’s also a growing trend for musicians to look for opportunities beyond the traditional income streams.
-Part-time work from home jobs is a great way for musicians to maximise their time, generate additional income and work flexibly around other commitments.
+Part-time work from home jobs is a great way for musicians to maximise their time.
+Additionally, generate additional income and work flexibly around other commitments.
+So let’s see what are the best remote jobs in the music industry and which pay the best.

 work from home jobs

 In this article, we’ll cover off some of the options for musicians looking to remote work from home.
-As well as explain how to get a work from home job, and some tips for anyone embarking on working from home for the first time.
+We will also explain how to get a work from home job.
+But we are here for giving you some tips for anyone embarking on working from home for the first time.

-What Are The Best Work From Home Jobs For Musicians?
+What Are The Best Remote Jobs In The Music Industry?

 So, what are the best work from home jobs for musicians?
 Let’s take a look.